Topology of rotating stratified fluids with and without background shear flow: Primitive Equations With and Without Shear

 \section{Primitive Equations With and Without Shear}

 We turn next to the continuously stratified primitive equations.
 It has been shown that non-rotating stratified fluids with profiles of stratification that transition with increasing depth from marginally unstable to stable have a wave of topological origin along the interface~\cite{perrot2019transition}.
-Our interest here, however, is to extend the topological theory of equatorial modes of the rotating shallow water equations to the case of purely stable and continuous vertical stratification.
 We make the standard Boussinesq approximation, and the vertical velocity or variation in the buoyancy replaces the depth as one of the dynamical fields.

-We first analyze the topological character of the linear stratified equations in the absence of shear by calculating the Chern number within the bulk f-plane approximation.
-The linearized and non-dimensionalized equations can be derived from the underlying hydrostatic anelastic equations (see Appendix~\ref{sec:pe_w_shear} for the detailed derivation):
+We first analyze the topological character of the linear stratified equations in the absence of shear by calculating the topological invariant within the bulk f-plane approximation.
+The linearized and non-dimensionalized equations can be derived from the underlying hydrostatic equations (see Appendix~\ref{sec:pe_w_shear} for the detailed derivation):

 where $w$ is the vertical velocity and the vertical depth variation $\eta$ and the buoyancy $b$ are related by the diagnostic relationship $\partial_z \eta = b$.